RedFoxMain/SimpleVirtualMachine/README.md

 - 16 basic commands
 - 7 registers of type uint8_t
 - 4 flags
-- A stack of 1 KB in size of type uint16_t
+- A stack of 1 kB in size of type uint16_t
-- Free memory 1 KB in size of type uint16_t
+- Free memory 1 kB in size of type uint16_t

 ## Build & Run
 ### Dependencies